martrapp/astro-vtbot/.changeset/dry-shoes-prove.md

 "astro-vtbot": patch
 ---

-Makes the implementation of `<LoadingIndicator />` more robust and adds configuration options
+Makes the implementation of `<LoadingIndicator />` more robust and adds configuration options for image and position